 An Alaskan native, Ernie spent his summers with family in AK growing up, learning maintenance, plumbing and all sorts of skills which have since contributed to the success of the ranch.
 Learning woodworking and welding has served as a valuable resource along with his tractor and vehicle knowledge.
 His passion for the outdoors and keeping natural spaces open and untouched has influenced the holistic grazing approach for the ranch.

 Alex's 25+ year background in Exotic Birds, in addition as past Vice President of the Avicultural Society of America and a State Coordinator with the American Federation of Aviculture (a lifetime member of both) fuels her current passion of heritage poultry.
 Also lending her experience and professional training in animal husbandry, management and biosecurity practices taught by leading aviculturists, researchers and zoo staff from around the world.
 A past 4-H State Ambassador and past President of the National Junior Horticulture Association, the ranch is now Alex's full time job and passion.

 Birds did not do well with the cold, and Alex found Nigerian Dwarf Goats, a miniature breed of dairy goat, thrived in the diverse environment.
 Known for their gentle nature and playful personalities, the goats have become the heart of the ranch.
 Other animals include llamas, and horses from the local wild herd.

 Registered American Highland Cattle are beginning to arrive and build a home on the ranch.
-Their thick, wooly coats and nimble feet make the oldest cattle breed a great selection for the windy hills of the ranch.
+Their thick, wooly coats and nimble feet make the world's oldest cattle breed a great selection for the windy hills of the ranch.